The Sandy Murray Memorial Award 2022 Essay Competition

-At the instance of the Trustees of the Psychologists Protection Society, the Murray Family have agreed to offer a bi-annual prize to honour the life work and dedication to the Society by founder Sandy Murray.
+At the instance of the Trustees of the Psychologists Protection Society, the Murray Family agreed to offer a bi-annual prize to honour the life, work and dedication to the Society by founder Sandy Murray.
 Since Sandy’s passing in 2014, many members have provided testimony as to the helpful support received from Sandy throughout his 40 year service and how he encouraged, inspired and enabled Members to face the difficulties which cropped up in their life as a therapist.

 Who was Sandy Murray?